CodingBeard/tfkg/readme.md

 ## This is experimental and quite nasty under the hood*

+## Summary
+TFKG is a library for defining, training, saving, and running Tensorflow/Keras models with single GPU acceleration all in Golang.

+## The future of this project
+See `ideas-todo.md` for what's in store

 ## Support
 - macOS Intel: running docker container, no GPU acceleration
 - macOS M1 Apple Silicon: running docker container, no GPU acceleration
+- Ubuntu 18.04 amd64: running docker container tf-jupyter-golang-gpu with GPU acceleration
-- Ubuntu 18.04 amd64: binary execution on linux ubuntu with CUDA 11.2 and Python 3.8, with GPU acceleration
+- Ubuntu 18.04 amd64: binary execution with CUDA 11.2, cuDNN 8.1, Python 3.8, with GPU acceleration
-- Windows: ?
+- Windows 11 amd64: running docker container tf-jupyter-golang-gpu with GPU acceleration

 ## Find your version
 Versions starting with v0 are liable to change radically.
-- Tensorflow 2.6 experimental support: `go get github.com/codingbeard/tfkg v0.2.6.8`
+- Tensorflow 2.6 experimental support: `go get github.com/codingbeard/tfkg v0.2.6.9`

 ## Requirements
 - Docker if using the provided container
 - Run `make init-docker` first to build the container
 - If you're using a M1 Apple Silicon Mac on macOS use `make init-docker-m1`
+- For GPU support in the container see: https://www.tensorflow.org/install/docker#gpu_support
-- For GPU support in the container see: https://www.tensorflow.org/install/docker
+- For GPU support on Windows 11 in the container see: https://docs.nvidia.com/cuda/wsl-user-guide/index.html

 **If not using the container: Make sure to install the correct versions to match the version of this library**
 - Tensorflow C library: https://www.tensorflow.org/install/lang_c
 - Python 3.8 - the binary "python" must be on your path and the correct version
 - Tensorflow Python library: https://www.tensorflow.org/install
+- CUDA 11.2 and cuDNN 8.1 if using GPU acceleration: https://www.tensorflow.org/install/gpu#hardware_requirements

 ## Features
 - Nvidia CUDA support on applicable platforms during Golang training/evaluation due to using the Tensorflow C library
-- Define, Train, evaluate, and save Tensorflow compatible models in Golang
+- Define, train, evaluate, save, load, and infer Tensorflow compatible models all in Golang
-- Load models created with this library in Golang
 - Load, shuffle, and preprocess csv datasets efficiently, even very large ones (tested on 330GB csv file)
     - String Tokenizer
     - Float/Int normalization to between 0-1